Civil Service Jobs in India – How to Apply and Prepare

 Before starting the UPSC journey, candidates need to prove whether they are eligible to write the exam.

-- Educational Qualification: A degree in graduation from a recognized university.
-A postgraduate degree is not essential but is desirable.
+• Educational Qualification: A degree in graduation from a recognized university.
+A postgraduate degree is not essential, but is preferred for all government jobs for graduates and preferreded indian navy latest notification.

-- Age Requirement: For general category, the UPSC age limit is 21 to 32 years.
+• Age Requirement: For the general category, the UPSC age limit is 21 to 32 years.
 OBC, SC/ST candidates get age relaxation.

-Candidates need to refer to the latest guidelines annually before making their applications
+Candidates need to check the latest government jobs notifications of the year before making their applications.

 Civil Services Exam Pattern

-There are three major stages of the civil services exam:
+There are three major stages of the civil services jobs in India:

 Preliminary Examination: A test consisting of two objective-type papers: